ChengHsiangLu/Myofibroblast/README.md

 ```

 Using Excel, create a spreadsheet using "allbiotypes.txt" and "allbiotypescountspercents.txt", and calculate the minimum, maximum, and average values for each biotype.
 You can access my completed spreadsheet [here](/spreadsheet/Barret_Myofibroblast_TGFTNF_MASTER.xlsx).
 Notably, protein_coding genes exhibit an average of 98.65% among the various biotypes, consistent with my expectations.
+Moreover, I found no samples with

 ![](/Pics/spreadsheet_allbiotypescountspercents.png)